-Ohana, multi-family living, “boomerang children”.
+Ohana, multi-family living, “boomerang children.”
 No matter what you call it, extended families living under one roof or on one property can be a cultural norm or a way to cope with the financial difficulties that many are facing.
 Many say it’s “Easier said than done.”
 They are correct.
-There are many issues to work out and compromise is necessary.
+There are many issues to work out, and compromise is necessary.
 Stronger personalities and pride will make this even more difficult.

 My husband and I are near experts on multi-family living as we lived in the same house as my mother and stepdad for three years.
-In fact, my husband, dog, business, and I lived in approximately 250 s.f. along with use of the “guest” bathroom and community areas (laundry, kitchen).
+In fact, my husband, dog, business, and I lived in approximately 250 s.f. along with the use of the “guest” bathroom and community areas (laundry, kitchen).

-During this period of time, we were relieved from the pressure of rent and utilities to help my husband to finish school and for us to pay down some debt.
-In exchange, my husband and I do a significant amount of the cleaning, food shopping, and cooking on most nights.
+During this time, we were relieved from the pressure of rent and utilities to help my husband to finish school and for us to pay down some debt.
+In exchange, my husband and I do a significant amount of cleaning, food shopping, and cooking on most nights.
 We managed to create a genuine symbiotic relationship.
-I really don’t think my family would have ever gotten to know my husband if we hadn’t done this.
+I don’t think my family would have ever gotten to know my husband if we hadn’t done this.

 However, it was three long years of discovering and enforcing boundaries, finding additional patience when we were down to our last thread, and learning what real forgiveness means.
 The following made it easier:

 Many times I found that I construed my own experience upon what is being told to me.
-There were times I felt absolutely unwelcome, when the issue was truly a simple request; there were also times where a small thing was blown out of proportion to the extent that the environment became truly unpleasant.
-Confirm what you are hearing is correct before you act on it.
+There were times I felt unwelcome when the issue was truly a simple request; there were also times where a small thing was blown out of proportion to the extent that the environment became genuinely unpleasant.

-While my folks deeply enjoyed having us there (so they say, at least) it was difficult to be under a roof that was not our own.
+While my folks sincerely enjoyed having us there (so they say, at least) it was difficult to be under a roof that was not our own.
 We would’ve liked to be in a position to help more, but at least we did contribute our labor if not our dollars.
-It’s vitally important to never bring up the “help” that is being given in anger, as that can make one side feel like leaches instead of contributors.
+It’s vitally important never to bring up the “help” that is being given in anger, as that can make one side feel like leaches instead of contributors.

-The key to multiple households living under the same roof is recognizing that they are all individual households.
+The key to multiple families living under the same roof is recognizing that they are all individual households.
 They will each make decisions that you don’t agree with; they will work wonderfully together one day, and not so well the next.
 At one point we finally agreed to the following: “I will treat you every day as if you are a guest in my house, and you will do the same.
-This way we always know we are looking out for the best interest of the other, we will allow each other privacy, and treat each other with care.”
+This way, we always know we are looking out for the best interest of the other, we will allow each other privacy, and treat each other with care.”
 It’s easy to over-invest in a life that is not your own, especially if it is under your own roof, but no one likes to live in a soap opera.